opengisch/QField-docs/documentation/how-to/map-interaction.en.md

 - *Reload data* to get the current data of a layer with remote sources.
 - *Show feature list* to show all the layer's features in the identification list.

+## Sort layer features

-If you'd like to organize the feature list on the map canvas or in the 'Show feature list' in QField, you have the following options:
+If you'd like to configure the order of features in 'Show feature list' in QField, you have the following options to preconfigure this on QGIS:

 - Simply right-click on any part of a column header and select the 'Sort' option from the menu.
 This allows you to enter complex sorting expressions for your features as required.